Liam-Deacon/phaseshifts/docs/scripts.rst

         rm:  <phase_shift> <radius>

-    However, if no value is found the radius is guessed from the
-    ::code::`ELEMENTS` dictionary within :py:mod:`phaseshifts.elements`
+However, if no value is found the radius is guessed from the :code:`ELEMENTS` dictionary within :py:mod:`phaseshifts.elements`
     depending on the valency of the given phase shift element.

 A full list of additional syntax to customise the generation of the phase shifts